 - Can be slightly slow

 PIA VPN offers a pretty well specced Firefox extension.
 Fast VPN servers always have the best internet speed, and PIA VPN manages to pull this feat with ease.
-It also offers DNS leak protection and unlimited bandwidth, which add a cherry on top of its already enhanced security protocols.
+It also offers DNS leak protection, a kill switch, zero-logs, AES 256-bit encryption, and unlimited bandwidth, which adds a cherry on top of its already enhanced security protocols on Firefox.

 - Internet kill switch